petersenpeter/CellExplorer/docs/interface/neuroscope2.md

 * [states](https://cellexplorer.org/datastructure/data-structure-and-format/#states): show and navigate states.
 * [behavior](https://cellexplorer.org/datastructure/data-structure-and-format/#behavior) and [trials](https://cellexplorer.org/datastructure/data-structure-and-format/#trials): Show 2D behavior (not standardized yet), linearized positions, and trial data.
 * [timeseries](https://cellexplorer.org/datastructure/data-structure-and-format/#time-series): Show time series data.

-You can also view KiloSort spike data from a `rez.mat` file.
+* Other spike sorting data formats: KiloSort, Klustakwik, and Spyking Circus.

 <a href="https://buzsakilab.com/wp/wp-content/uploads/2021/02/NeuroScope_screenshot_ripples.png">![CellExplorer](https://buzsakilab.com/wp/wp-content/uploads/2021/02/NeuroScope_screenshot_ripples_lowress.jpg)</a>

 The screenshot above shows a 128 channels recording with two ripple events highlighted, the spike raster below is color coded and sorted by putative cell types.

 ### Interface elements
 The interface consist of side panel and a main plot axis.
 Below the main axis are further navigational elements.
-The side-panel has three tabs focused on 1. the raw data, plotting styles and settings, and general metadata, 2. spikes data and 3. other data types, including events, time series, states and behavior.
+The side-panel has three tabs focused on: 1. the raw data, plotting styles and settings, and general metadata, 2. spikes data and 3. other data types and analysus, including events, time series, states, behavior, spectrogram, and Current Source density.

 ## Metadata
 NeuroScope2 uses the [session struct](https://cellexplorer.org/datastructure/data-structure-and-format/#session-metadata) for session level metadata.
 Please see [this tutorial](https://cellexplorer.org/tutorials/metadata-tutorial/) on how to generate and fill out the metadata.
-Metadata can be imported from an existing `basename.xml` file (NeuroSuite), from Intan's `info.rhd` file, from KiloSort's `rez.mat` file and from a `basename.sessionInfo.mat` (Buzcode) file.
+Metadata can be imported from multiple sources: an existing `basename.xml` file (NeuroSuite), from Intan's `info.rhd` file, from KiloSort's `rez.mat` file and from a `basename.sessionInfo.mat` (Buzcode) file.

 ## Open a session with NeuroScope2
 In Matlab go to the basepath of the session you want to visualize.
 Now run NeuroScope2:
 ```m
 NeuroScope2
 ```
-NeuroScope2 will detect and load an existing `basename.session.mat` in the folder.
+NeuroScope2 will detect and load an existing `basename.session.mat` from the folder.
 If it is missing, it will generate the metadata Matlab struct using the template script `sessionTemplate`.
 The template script will detect and import metadata from:
 * An existing `basename.xml` file (NeuroSuite)
 * From Intan's `info.rhd` file
 * From KiloSort's `rez.mat` file